 - We assume you have created a new presentation, or you have opened one of your existing presentations.
 We also assume that you have summoned the Format Background Task Pane, as explained in our Format Slide Background tutorial.
 Alternatively, just right-click within an empty area of your slide and choose the Format Background option in the resultant contextual menu (highlighted in red with Figure 2) to bring up the same Task Pane.

-- When you select the Pattern Fill radio button, the active slide's background changes to a pattern fill, as you can see in the Live Preview.
-Your slide background will auto-update with any changes you make in the Format Background pane.
-The options within the Format Background Task Pane are explained below, as marked in Figure 3, above:
+- When you select the Pattern fill radio button, the active slide's background changes to a pattern fill, as you can see in the Live Preview.
+Your slide background will auto-update with any changes you make in the Format Background Task Pane.
+The options within the Format Background Task Pane are explained below, as marked in Figure 3 above:

 - This area shows all the two-color pattern fills that PowerPoint provides.
 Hover your cursor over any of these previews to see a tool tip that indicates the name of the pattern fill (see Figure 4, below).
 Just click on any of these pattern previews to select it as your slide background fill.